missionpinball/mpf-docs/docs/install/index.md

 ***Advantages of Expert Installation:***

-  * Fast startup times (compared to precompiled binaries)
+  * Faster startup times
   * Access to any version of MPF, including feature branches and forks
   * Edit the MPF source code and see the effects immediately

 ***Disadvantages of Expert Installation:***

-  * Requires a local Python 3.8+ installation
+  * Requires a local Python 3.10+ installation
   * Requires setting up a virtual environment
   * Requires knowledge of Git mechanics
   * Updates require a manual fetch and pull of the repository